taratax/ReactAppTDD/Log.md

 Added story with interaction using storybook/test package.
 Unfortunatelly still not working as expected.
 I'm expecting clicking button in storybook will show us a message error.
 In normal tests we have it covered in jest/RTL using page object pattern.
 Did some cleaning removing skipped tests.

+**33. 27.
+Mar.
+2024**

+Added story for the button in our FormAction component.